 - You need to start slow!
 It’s very important to read the directions that come with your light, and follow the recommendations for use.
 It can take a few weeks before you’re ready to use your light for a full 30 or 60 minutes.
 If you rush it, then you may experience headaches.
 Trust me, don’t rush it.

 - It’s important to discuss light therapy with your doctor–especially if you take medication for ADHD, depression, anxiety, or another mental health condition.
 Your prescriber needs to know if you’re considering using light therapy, and needs the opportunity to object if there is a good reason that you should not be using it.

 - Light therapy can cause mania in people with bipolar disorder, so do not begin light therapy if you’ve been diagnosed with the condition.
 Rather, talk to your doctor about alternatives.

-In addition to (or instead of) light therapy, there are a few other options you may want to consider to beat SAD or the winter blues:
+In addition to (or instead of) light therapy, there are a few other ADHD therapies you can try, as well as medical options you may want to consider to beat SAD or the winter blues:

 - Talk to your doctor about starting or increasing antidepressants during the fall and winter months.
 This is a decision that needs to be made in partnership with your prescriber.
 Please don’t adjust your medication on your own.